wavefnx0/LitEv/README.md

-# litev 1.0.1
+# LitEv

-**litev** is a seed-based literature evolution analysis tool.
-Starting from a publication, it explores literature **before** and **after** the seed paper, summarizes topic development, highlights possible transitions, and creates an interactive HTML research dashboard.
+LitEv is a seed-based literature evolution analysis tool based on a workflow I used for a PhD-thesis.
+Starting from a publication, it explores literature before and after the seed paper, summarizes topic development, highlights possible transitions, and creates an interactive HTML research dashboard.

-litev uses **Crossref** and **OpenAlex** for bibliographic metadata.
-Optional AI features run locally through **Ollama**.
+litev uses Crossref and OpenAlex for bibliographic metadata.
+Optional AI features run locally through Ollama.

-> litev uses citation relationships internally to determine literature scope, but it does **not** display a citation graph or lineage visualization.

 ## Features

 - Start from a DOI, ISBN, PMID, PMCID, arXiv ID, OpenAlex work ID, or bibliographic text.
-- Explore **upstream** literature: references cited by the seed and, optionally, references of those papers.
+- Explore upstream literature: references cited by the seed and, optionally, references of those papers.
-- Explore **downstream** literature: later papers citing the seed and, optionally, later citing generations.
+- Explore downstream literature: later papers citing the seed and, optionally, later citing generations.
 - Summarize topics represented in the seed paper's references.
 - Track topic development and contextual similarity to the seed over time.
-- Highlight exploratory transition candidates without treating them as scientific-quality rankings.
+- Highlight exploratory transition literature.
 - Summarize topics, questions, and reported findings in downstream papers.
 - Optionally summarize selected papers' findings with a local Ollama model.
-- Optionally generate structured future directions and open research questions using local AI.
+- Optionally generate structured future directions and open research questions using Ollama.
 - Export results as HTML, JSON, CSV, Excel, BibTeX, RIS, and Markdown.

 ## Upstream and downstream hops